adihayat/ThesisTrails/test_lr/test_lr.md

 ### Adjustment 1 (Green Stage)
 When the training starts (iters 1000-7000) all of the layers have relatively high TPM<br>
-in iterations 16500-23500 we see that the TPM has decreased significantlly (on conv1_1 from 0.756->0.308)<br> suggesting that the base_lr of 0.01 was exploited -> need to move to a smalled lr <br> all of the layers exhibits the same behavior hence a cross-layer base_lr change is applied<br>
+in iterations 16500-23500 we see that the TPM has decreased significantly (on conv1_1 from 0.756->0.308)<br> suggesting that the base_lr of 0.01 was exploited -> need to move to a smaller lr <br>
+All of the layers exhibits the same behavior hence a cross-layer base_lr change is applied<br>
 <br>
-additionally we see that the ip,clf (the last two FC layers) are lagging , meaning they both have a lower TPM then the rest of the layers: TPM@conv1_1 = 0.756 , TPM@ip = 0.449 , so we lower the lr_rate at ip,and clf layers<br>
+Additionally we see that the ip,clf (the last two FC layers) are lagging , meaning they both have a lower TPM then the rest of the layers: TPM@conv1_1 = 0.756 , TPM@ip = 0.449 , so we lower the lr_rate at ip,and clf layers<br>

-see below for the changes in the train hyperparams
+See below for the changes in the train hyperparams

 ```python